 The World Health Organization's obesity chart shows that the US has a much higher obesity rate than the coconut belt, with the exception of some Polynesian islands that also have a high rate.
 WHO's tobacco use chart shows that some coconut belt nations have a higher smoking rate than the US and others have a lower rate.
-Wikipedia's life expectancy map shows that the US life expectancy is 5 to 25 years greater than life expectancy in the coconut belt.
+Wikipedia's life expectancy map shows that the US life expectancy is 5 to 20 years longer than life expectancy in the coconut belt.
+World Life Expectancy has a more up-to-date map but it's harder to see the details and tell the colors apart, but it's obvious that there's still a major gap.
 Alzheimers, Parkinsons and cancer are diseases that are more likely to occur in older people, so our higher rate of these diseases might be due to our longer life expectancy rather than any protective effect of coconut oil.

-As mentioned earlier, most of the claims about coconut oil are a gross exaggeration of very modest preliminary research.
-However there is one claim about medium chain triglycerides that has been substantiated beyond a reasonable doubt, and that is their antibacterial properties.
-Coconut oil is 7.1% caprylic acid, 6% capric acid, and 47.1% lauric acid (chart), and these are the same medium chain triglycerides that everyone talks about so much.
+It's "fun fact" time: coconut oil is 60% registered pesticide, but you probably don't need to worry about it.
+Most of the claims about coconut oil are a gross exaggeration of very modest preliminary research.
+But there is one claim about its fatty acids that has been substantiated beyond a reasonable doubt, and that is their antibacterial properties.
+Coconut oil is 7.1% caprylic acid, 6% capric acid, and 47.1% lauric acid (chart), and these are the same MCTs and pseudo-MCTs that everyone talks about so much.
 The first two are so effective that they’re registered as antimicrobial pesticides with the United States Environmental Protection Agency.
 Lauric acid is apparently not quite as strong; it’s registered as a pesticide with the state of California but not with the EPA.
 (EPA-caprylic, Pesticides Database-caprylic, EPA-capric, Pesticides Database-capric, Pesticides Database-lauric).
 That's 60% of the total content of coconut oil that is registered as a pesticide with a major government agency.

 Caprylic acid is an industrial-strength commercial sanitizer according to Wikipedia: